 Hockey is a highly regulated sport, and referees blow the whistle to stop play for various reasons, including:

-- Penalties: When a player commits a foul or violation, they are sent to the penalty box.
+- When a player commits a foul or violation, they are sent to the penalty box.
 The game clock continues to run during most penalty time, extending the period’s duration.

-- Icing: When a team shoots the puck from their side of the red centerline across the opponent’s goal line, and it reaches the goal line untouched, icing is called.
+- When a team shoots the puck from their side of the red centerline across the opponent’s goal line, and it reaches the goal line untouched, icing is called.
 This results in a faceoff in the offending team’s defensive zone and a stoppage in play.

-- Offside: If an attacking player enters the offensive zone before the puck crosses the blue line, an offside infraction is called, leading to a faceoff outside the zone.
+- If an attacking player enters the offensive zone before the puck crosses the blue line, an offside infraction is called, leading to a faceoff outside the zone.

 These stoppages can add significant time to the game, especially in closely contested matches with numerous infractions.